ilyasergey/YSC2229/source/wsl.rst

    your Linux home folder via ``cd ~``.

-2. Next, we need to install a graphical shell for the Linux distrubittion running in WSL. `This article
+2. Next, we need to install a graphical shell for the Linux distribution running in WSL. `This article
    <https://solarianprogrammer.com/2017/04/16/windows-susbsystem-for-linux-xfce-4/>`_
    provides detailed instructions on how to do so.
 Here are some
    comments: